Donating blood in Abu Dhabi can save hundreds of lives so once you feel settled in your new home you definitely should consider donating.

 Where can I donate my blood in Abu Dhabi?

-There are a few different locatons that you may donate your blood in the Emirate.
+There are a few different locations that you may donate your blood in Abu Dhabi.

 The last option is the Mobile Blood Bank.
 This service provides location-independent blood donating and encourages blood drives by going to organisations, public venues, universities and other areas in the community.
 In order to host a Mobile Blood Bank, organisations can call +971 3 762 3088 to make arrangements.